 Current Tree Removal Applications

 All removal applications granted preliminary approval must be posted for a period of 15 days to allow for public comment.
 Current pending applications are listed below.
-Any resident of Takoma Park may appeal any preliminary approval during the posting period.
+Any resident of Takoma Park may appeal a preliminary approval during the posting period.
 If no appeal is received during the posting period, a tree removal permit will be issued.
 If an appeal is received, the matter will be scheduled for a Tree Commission hearing.
 If you would like to appeal a preliminary approval listed below please provide a written request to the Arborist before the end of the posting period:

-Pending Tree Removal Applications
+Pending Tree Appeals

 Please direct your questions and concerns related to tree permits to: